grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

   width: 110
   height: 110
   description: >-
-    Alerts & IRM is Grafana Cloud’s Incident Response Management (IRM) solution, which enables you to detect, respond, and learn from incidents in one centralized platform.
+    Alerts & IRM is Grafana Cloud's Incident Response Management (IRM) solution, which enables you to detect, respond, and learn from incidents in one centralized platform.
 ---

 {{</* hero-simple key="my_hero" */>}}